r-syst/tools/diagno-syst/README.md

 ### How it proceeds:

 0 - loads the fasta file
-1 - loads the character file, and builds
+1 - loads the character file
-2 - loads the distance file, built by mpi_disseq, sparse format, asDistance file is in a sparse format
-3 - annotates and builds the inventory
+2 - loads the distance file, built by mpi_disseq, sparse format 3 - annotates and builds the inventory
 4 - Organizes the inventories as a table
 5 - Reduce phase: a single inventory